| |

 problem.
 Have the calcium hardness level checked.
 Testing

-for iron and copper is suggested.
+and copper is suggested.
 If, the calcium hardness

 is less than 400 PPM, scale formation is either unlikely or